Sibozhu/LING131-Final-Project/README.md

 "presentation_slides.pptx" is the slide we used for our course presentation.

-"LING131\_Project\_Report.pdf" is our final report our this course project.
+"LING131\_Project\_Report.pdf" is our final report of this course project.

 This repository contains three directories: